razor-network/oracle-node/README.md

 docker exec -it razor-go razor collectionList
 ```

-Note : _All the commands have an additional --password flag that you can provide with the file path from which password must be picked._
+Note : _All commands include an additional --password flag.
+You can specify a file path to retrieve the password._

 ### Expose Metrics